RMLatDIBRIS/RMLatDIBRIS.github.io/rml.md

 Any time it receives a new event, the monitor generated from an **RML** specification emits a verdict in a 4-valued logic:
 - **True**: the event trace monitored so far is correct, and any continuation will be correct as well;
-- **Possibly true**: the event trace monitored so far is correct, but some of its continuations are not correct;
+- **Possibly True**: the event trace monitored so far is correct, but some of its continuations are not correct;
-- **Possibly false**: the event trace monitored so far is not correct, but some of its continuations are correct;
+- **Possibly False**: the event trace monitored so far is not correct, but some of its continuations are correct;
 - **False**: the event trace monitored so far is not correct, and any continuation will be incorrect as well.

 The first and last values are called *conclusive* since in those cases no other monitoring is required